Tea Sandwich Biscuits are miniature versions of a plump, flaky, buttery biscuit to make delicate looking tea sandwiches.

 - Preheat oven to 425

-- Place flour, baking powder, salt, and butter into a food processor and give it a whirl until the ingredients are well incorporated.
-While machine is running, slowly pour a steady stream of milk.
+- Slowly incorporate the milk to form a soft, pliable dough ball.
 The dough will come together quickly into a ball.
-If dough feels sticky, add a sprinkle of flour, if dry, add a splash of milk.
+If dough feels sticky, add a sprinkle of flour, if dry, add a splash of cold water.

-- On a floured work surface, roll out the dough to about ¾ of an inch.
-Use a small biscuit cutter to cut out the size you want.
+- On a floured work surface, roll dough out to about ¾ of an inch.
+Use a small round cookie cutter or biscuit cutter, to cut out uniform small bites.

-- Place on parchment paper lined baking sheet.
-Brush just a little milk across the tops, and bake for about 15 minutes, or until a golden color begins to form.
+- Place on a parchment paper lined baking sheet.
+Brush just a little milk across the tops, place in the oven of high heat and bake for about 15 minutes, or until a golden color.

 Video